 Please feel free to submit an article at any time, and we’ll schedule it appropriately.
 Please note that articles are often selected four to six months ahead of our current issue.
 We do not publish or conform to an editorial calendar, preferring to select the best articles submitted at any given time.
 Replies to queries and submissions will be made as soon as possible but can take several weeks.

-Submissions via email are the preferred format; please send to articles-at-homeedmag.com, or use or Contact Form.
+Submissions via email are the preferred format; please send to editor-at-homeedmag.com, or use our Contact Form.

 Please include the article in the body of your email and, if possible, also attach the article as an RTF file, along with your name, postal mailing address (where we can send payment and a copy of the magazine if your article is accepted), phone number, and a short bio.
 We will also accept pen names if your subject matter is intimate, deeply personal or will otherwise compromise your comfort level.